ga-sei-05-yass/team-project-client/README.md

 8. AS a signed-in user, I would like to be able to see the details (name, description, timestamps, & tag) of individual image.
 9. As a signed-in user, I would like to be able to to update the details of _only_ my image.
 10. As a signed-in user, I would like to be able to delete my _own_ image from the database and no one else's.

+### Unsolved Problems

+1. For updating images, we'd like to have a customized modal for each individual image.
+2. Upon sign-in, upload, update, and delete, we'd like to have the gallery simultaneously refreshes the content.
+3. Currently, photos have a property for "tag."
+In future iteration, we'd like to have a search function for different tags.

 ### ERD
 ![ERD](public/ERD.PNG)